Practical Information

 Finnish Visa

 Finland is part of Schengen, as such a Schengen visa will be needed for visitors coming from certain countries.
 Please check carefully if you need a visa to visit Finland on the following website, and make sure to have enough preparation time.
 We will be able to provide an invitation letter if needed.
+You are required to complete the registration and payment before requesting an invitation letter.

 Weather